- Only people of the same gender wash the body.

 - Two hoses if available (upper + lower body)

-- Gloves and aprons (double-glove for istinjā')
+- Gloves and aprons (double-glove for istinjāʾ)

 - Awrah covering cloth

-- Clean towels
+- Clean towels (single-use)

-- Cotton (for blocking mouth and nose during washing)
+- Cotton (to block openings during washing)

-- Itr or perfume
+- Itr or perfume (non-alcoholic)

 Roles (two-person setup)